mrishu/mtech-dissertation/chapter/1-intro.typ

 == Vector Space Model

 One of the foundational models in IR is the *Vector Space Model*.
 In the Vector Space Model, both queries and documents are represented as vectors in a high-dimensional space, where each dimension corresponds to a term in the vocabulary.

+Thus, if the vocabulary of the corpus (set of distinct words contained in all documents in the corpus) is $(t_1, t_2, ..., t_n)$, then a document $D$ in this corpus is represented by an $n$-dimensional vector
+$ bold(D) = (d_1, d_2,.., d_n), $
+where $d_i$, the weight of $t_i$ in $D$, is a real number indicating how strongly $t_i$ is related to the content of $D$.

 The relevance score between a query and a document is then typically computed using *dot product* or *cosine similarity* (which is the angle between their respective vectors).

 #definition(title: "Cosine Similarity")[